 Today, Mount Pleasant is a multipurpose venue that can host any kind of gathering you can imagine: from musical presentations, weddings & receptions, workshops, yoga retreats to corporate day retreats and business meetings.

 Highlighted by the original stained-glass windows, the color and life of the space is inspiring.
-In non-COVID times, the upstairs seats 100 guests but that is currently reduced to 40 during COVID restrictions.
+The upstairs space with original pews, seats 100 guests.
 The downstairs space can seat 40 guests.
 There is one restroom on the downstairs level.

 Our main level is accessible with a ramp located near the rear entrance.